neutralinojs/neutralinojs.github.io/docs/distribution/overview.md

 title: Distribution Overview
 ---

-There are several ways to distribute Neutralinojs apps: via portable zip files, standalone setup files, and network-based small setup files.
-You can choose an option according to your application distribution preference.
+There are several ways to distribute Neutralinojs apps: creating portable zip files, standalone setup files, and network-based small setup files.
+You can select an option according to your application distribution preference.

 ## Application build files